-A few weeks ago, Paul Hawkins, author of How to Operate a Human (English title available now), sent me a nice e-mail asking if I’d be interested in reading his new book “Erwachsenwerden für Anfänger”, How to Deal with Adulthood.
+A few weeks ago, Paul Hawkins, author of How to Operate a Human (English title available now), sent me a nice e-mail asking if I’d be interested in reading his new book “Erwachsenwerden für Anfänger”, Avoiding Adulthood.
 As someone with slight Peter-Pan-syndrome, I was instantly intrigued.

 Do you think your life would be better if you were allowed to spend your days catching snowflakes and licking cookie dough off a spoon?
 Maybe you’ve already reached your thirties and you freak out every time someone calls you ma’am or sir.
 Do you keep asking yourself when and how you should start to act like an adult?
 Yes?
 Good, then read on.